alberto56/dcycleblog/_posts/2017-12-18-migrating-webforms-drupal7-to-drupal8.markdown

 ...

-More detailed information can be found in the modlue's [README file](https://github.com/dcycle/webform_d7_to_d8).
+More detailed information can be found in the module's [README file](https://github.com/dcycle/webform_d7_to_d8).

 Treating webforms as data
 -----

 Once you have imported your webforms to Drupal 8, they are treated as configuration, that is, the Webform module assumes that developers, not site builders, will be creating the forms.
-This may be fine in many cases, however my usecase is that site editors want to create and edit forms directly on the production, and we don't want them to be tracked by the configuration management system.
+This may be fine in many cases, however my usecase is that site editors want to create and edit forms directly on the production site, and we don't want them to be tracked by the configuration management system.

 [Jacob Rockowitz](https://www.drupal.org/u/jrockowitz) [pointed me in the right direction](https://www.drupal.org/project/webform/issues/2931104) for making sure webforms are not treated as configuration.
 For that purpose I am using [Drush CMI tools](https://github.com/previousnext/drush_cmi_tools) by Previous Next and documented on their blog post, [Introducing Drush CMI tools, 24 Aug.
 2016](https://www.previousnext.com.au/blog/introducing-drush-cmi-tools).

-Once you install in your `~/.drush` folder and run `drush cc drush`, you can use `druch cexy` and `druch cimy` and  instead of `drush cim` and `drush cex` in your conguration management process.
+Once you install Drush CMI tools in your `~/.drush` folder and run `drush cc drush`, you can use `druch cexy` and `druch cimy` instead of `drush cim` and `drush cex` in your conguration management process.
 Here is how and why:

 Normally, if you develop your site locally and, say, add a content type or field, or remove a content type of field, you can run `drush cex` to export your newly created configuration.
 Then, your colleagues can pull your code and run `drush cim` to pull your configuration. `drush cim` can also be used in continuous integration, preproduction, dev, and production environments.